BIIFSweden/DropletHR/README.md

 Install the [conda](https://conda.io) package, dependency and environment manager.

-Then create the `droplet_microfluidics` conda environment:
+Then create the `droplet-hr` conda environment:

-    cd <path to your 'DanAndersson2023-1' directory>
+    cd <path to your 'DropletHR' directory>
     conda env create -f environment.yml

 This will install all necessary project dependencies.